Skip to content

 Once the aircraft is handed off to GMC, they may be taxied to their stand.

-Aircraft shall vacate 31L onto E8 and shall be given an initial taxi towards E6, or right on E depending on the stand assignment described in 3.4.5.
+Aircraft landing on 31L shall vacate onto E8 and shall be given an initial taxi towards E6, or right on E depending on the stand assignment described in 4.4.4.
 After initial taxi is issued by AIR, aircraft are handed off to GMC.

 Aircraft shall vacate 31R onto an appropriate exit taxiway and shall then be instructed to join B before being handed off to GMC.
 Aircraft shall taxi via H when the operations mode is arrival only for 31R, otherwise they shall be instructed to taxi via G. Aircraft shall cross 31L at H.